-32. Ibid.: "soul" instead of "souls"

-intention to arrive at the port of New York.
+Ibid.: "light" instead of "might", probably a typing error Sk.sh.: an inserted correction obliterated by one of two parentheses and "in" inserted in sh. instead intention to arrive at the port of New York.
 But it is, his life is more secure if he will book his passage by the line where the ships always pass.
 And the same and even a greater is the difference, is the difference between the two souls, one who wishes to journey in the spiritual path by taking initiation and the other who refuses to do so.
 The initiation that a spiritual teacher gives means a trust given by the teacher to a pupil, and a trust given by the pupil to the teacher.
 And the progress of one initiative, depends upon how much of himself he gives to his teacher's guidance.
 One might give only a finger and the other even a part of the finger; another would give his whole hand.
 That makes a great difference.
 For if a pupil would ask to a teacher: What do you ask of me?, the teacher will say: Your whole being.
-And as a pupil will say: Well, I will give a certain amount of my time and thought to your guidance, I will do a bit that comes in my way to do, will that be enough?
+And as $a^{71}$ pupil will say: Well, I will give a certain amount of my time and thought to your guidance, I will do a bit that comes in my way to do, will that be enough?
 The teacher will say: Yes, enough when you think it is enough.
 But it is never enough in reality.
 One might think that: It is not giving away one's own point of view in order to follow another's point of view?
 I will answer: No. If you have a point of view you never lose it.
 The point of view which you lose is not yours.
-And by looking at a thing from another's 77 point of view, you only enlarge your point of view.
+And by looking at a thing from another's point of view, you only enlarge your point of view.
 You have two points of view instead of one.
 If the thought of the pupil happens to be different than of the teacher, by taking the teacher's thought it is only doubled.
 The pupil has his own point of